BP p.l.c. (BP) Shares Up Despite Recent Market Volatility - News Heater

 Sponsored

-The public float for BP is 2.86B and currently, short sellers hold a 0.18% ratio of that float.
-The average trading volume of BP on July 31, 2023 was 8.10M shares.
+The average price point forecasted by analysts for BP p.l.c.
+(BP) is $44.89, which is $6.85 above the current market price.
+The public float for BP is 2.85B, and currently, short sellers hold a 0.18% ratio of that floaft.
+The average trading volume of BP on August 07, 2023 was 7.84M shares.

 BP’s Market Performance

-BP stock saw an increase of 0.27% in the past week, with a monthly gain of 6.61% and a quarterly increase of -7.45%.
-The volatility ratio for the week is 1.32%, and the volatility levels for the last 30 days are 1.48% for BP p.l.c.
+BP stock saw an increase of 0.25% in the past week, with a monthly gain of 5.78% and a quarterly increase of 1.91%.
+The volatility ratio for the week is 2.12%, and the volatility levels for the last 30 days are 1.66% for BP p.l.c.
 (BP).
-The simple moving average for the last 20 days is 3.35% for BP stock, with a simple moving average of 3.44% for the last 200 days.
+The simple moving average for the past 20 days is 1.26% for BP’s stock, with a 1.75% simple moving average for the past 200 days.

 Stock Fundamentals for BP